Solving Optimization Problems with OMMX Adapter#

 id

-0 binary 0.0 1.0 x [0] <NA> <NA> 1.0
+0 Binary -0.0 1.0 x [0] <NA> <NA> 1.0

-1 binary 0.0 1.0 x [1] <NA> <NA> 0.0
+1 Binary -0.0 1.0 x [1] <NA> <NA> 0.0

-2 binary 0.0 1.0 x [2] <NA> <NA> 0.0
+2 Binary -0.0 1.0 x [2] <NA> <NA> 0.0

-3 binary 0.0 1.0 x [3] <NA> <NA> 1.0
+3 Binary -0.0 1.0 x [3] <NA> <NA> 1.0

-4 binary 0.0 1.0 x [4] <NA> <NA> 0.0
+4 Binary -0.0 1.0 x [4] <NA> <NA> 0.0

-5 binary 0.0 1.0 x [5] <NA> <NA> 0.0
+5 Binary -0.0 1.0 x [5] <NA> <NA> 0.0

-Using this pandas.DataFrame, for example, you can easily create a table in pandas that shows which items are included in the knapsack.
+Using this pandas.DataFrame object, you can easily create a table in pandas that shows, for example, “whether to put items in the knapsack”:

 import pandas as pd

-df = solution.decision_variables
+df = solution.decision_variables_df

 pd.DataFrame.from_dict(